NServiceBusExtensions/NServiceBus.Validation/readme.source.md

 ## Community backed

-**It is expected that all developers [become a Patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976) to use this tool.
+**It is expected that all developers either [become a Patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976) or have a [Tidelift Subscription](#support-via-tidelift) to use NServiceBusExtensions.
 [Go to licensing FAQ](https://github.com/NServiceBusExtensions/Home/#licensingpatron-faq)**

+### Sponsors

+Support this project by [becoming a Sponsor](https://opencollective.com/nservicebusextensions/contribute/sponsor-6972).
+The company avatar will show up here with a website link.
+The avatar will also be added to all GitHub repositories under the [NServiceBusExtensions organization](https://github.com/NServiceBusExtensions).

+### Patrons

-Thanks to the current backers.
+Thanks to all the backing developers!
+Support this project by [becoming a patron](https://opencollective.com/nservicebusextensions/contribute/patron-6976).

 <img src="https://opencollective.com/nservicebusextensions/tiers/patron.svg?width=890&avatarHeight=60&button=false">

 <a href="#" id="endofbacking"></a>

 <!--- EndOpenCollectiveBackers -->

+## Support via TideLift

+Support is available via a [Tidelift Subscription](https://tidelift.com/subscription/pkg/nuget-nservicebus.fluentvalidation?utm_source=nuget-nservicebus.fluentvalidation&utm_medium=referral&utm_campaign=enterprise).

 toc